OWASP/CheatSheetSeries/cheatsheets/Choosing_and_Using_Security_Questions_Cheat_Sheet.md

 ### Authentication Flow

-Security questions may be used as part of the main authentication flow to supplement passwords.
-Note that this **does not constitute MFA**, as both factors are the same (i.e, something you know).
+Security questions may be used as part of the main authentication flow to supplement passwords where MFA is not available.
 A typical authentication flow would be:

 - The user enters their username and password.
 - If the username and password are correct, the user is presented with the security question(s).